Subaru Navi Transplant Harness

 2011 was the earliest year that the Media Hub is compatible with the Navi HU.
 See Subaru's page with information and FAQs.
 You should be able to order the kit from local dealers and online Subaru parts vendors.
 Tell me if you plan to add that — I'll have additional tips.

-Prior to the Media Hub, Subaru offered an iPod interface that worked the same way, providing a cable with an iPod dock plug, This kit was compatible with 2008–up Navi models.
+Prior to the Media Hub, Subaru offered an iPod interface that worked the same way, providing a cable with a 30-pin iPod dock plug, This kit was compatible with 2008–up Navi models.

 However, search for reviews before you buy either of those.

 AM / FM Antenna socket